Esri/devsummit-eu-2019-3D-jsapi/talks/using-animations.md

 ### Update _some_ parameters at a defined time steps

-using vanilla javascript or libraries.
+using pure Javascript or libraries.

 ---